Our Ceremonies

 The Stables

-Our latest ceremony space, the former Manor stable block has been fully restored with a completely authentic feel.
-The original cobbled floors revealed through smart glass apertures in the new wooden floor, the old wooden shutters, and the bare stone walls all add to the amazing atmosphere inside.
+Our other indoor ceremony space, the former Manor stable block has been fully restored with a completely authentic feel.
+The original cobbled entrance leads to a smart new wooden floor, with old wooden shutters, and the bare stone walls all add to the amazing atmosphere inside.
 Fill the space with candles to complement the festoon lighting.
-Capacity: 60 seated.
+Capacity: 65 seated.

 Option Five: